-Taking it to the next level: Searching for gravitational waves with eccentricity from compact binary coalescences
+Searching for gravitational waves with eccentricity from compact binary coalescences

-Author: Elwin K. Y. Li1,
+Author: Elwin K. Y. Lia,

-Mentor: Alan J. Weinstein2
+Mentor: Alan J. Weinsteinb

-Hong Kong University of Science and Technology, Clear Water Bay, Kowloon, Hong Kong1
+Hong Kong University of Science and Technology, Clear Water Bay, Kowloon, Hong Konga

-LIGO Laboratory, California Institute of Technology, Pasadena, CA 91125, USA2
+LIGO Laboratory, California Institute of Technology, Pasadena, CA 91125, USAb

-Email: kyeliaa@connect.ust.hk1, ajw@caltech.edu2
+Email: kyeliaa@connect.ust.hka, ajw@caltech.edub

-(Dated: August 8, 2023)
+(Dated: November 10, 2023)

 Gravitational waves (GWs)[1, 2] are fundamental predictions of the General Theory of Relativity (GR).
 GWs detections have introduced a novel window into the universe and are revolutionizing our understanding of astrophysics.
 The motion of two massive objects in an eccentric orbit emits GWs which carry information about the eccentricity of the binary black hole (BBH) source.
 These waveforms are characterized by their eccentricity, which measures the deviation of the orbit from a quasi-circular orbit.
 Studying eccentric binary orbits provides evidence for the dynamic formation of the binary system.
 In this project, we study a new family of GWs waveforms from eccentric binaries and their implications for detecting and analyzing eccentric compact binary systems near mergers.
-I will develop eccentric waveform models and parameter estimation frameworks for eccentric BBH and use these tools to analyze the data from current and upcoming GWs observations.
-Since eccentric waveforms are predicted to have similar waveforms with GWs from BBH systems with precessing, I will try to distinguish eccentric waveforms and precessing waveforms by investigating their differences.
+We develop eccentric waveform models and parameter estimation frameworks for eccentric waveforms are predicted to have similar waveforms with GWs from BBH systems with spin precession, we study how well we can distinguish eccentric waveforms and precessing waveforms by investigating their differences.
 We will determine the minimum eccentricity that could be detectable with GWs as a function of SNR and other parameters.